If you're looking for kitchen ideas and more specifically, small kitchen ideas that are inspiring but actually realistic, we're here to help.

-Think you didn't have room for a island in your small kitchen?
-Think again.
-Sure most homes in the UK might not be roomy enough for a massive island, but if you love that flexible, freestanding look that an island brings to a space, you can always create a similar effect with a butcher's block or furniture island.
+Sure many homes aren't roomy enough for a massive island, but if you love that flexible, freestanding look that an island brings to a space, you can always create a similar effect with a butcher's block or furniture island.

 You'll find a few options that are suitable for small kitchens in our round up of the best kitchen trolleys so go and have a scroll through those.
 Or you could of course pick up a lovely reclaimed or secondhand one on eBay.
 Our advice?
-Keep it a light colour – that way the room won't feel crowded.
+Keep it a light color – that way the room won't feel crowded.

 4. Use lighting to create a focal point

 This task lighting is not only practical for when you're chopping veggies and the likes, but also perfect to make a statement.
 We love this dark grey Ikea pendant light which will stand out a treat, even in an awkward kitchen space.

 If you don't have the room to hang a large pendant light or if it's not the most practical option, think about using wall lights to create some interest instead.

 5. Open shelving is a must for a petite kitchen space

 Breaking up a space with open shelving is a great solution and can make an eye catching design feature if styled with pretty crockery and glassware.

 6. Choose slimline appliances to save on space

-Not all small kitchen ideas are super pretty, some have to be practical too.
+Of course, your kitchen design has to be practical, too.
 When it comes to choosing appliances for a small or even tiny kitchen, opting for slimline versions is a great solution to tight spaces.

 7. Choose bright and modern window treatments

-You won't be using up any countertop space with your window treatment so you can go to town on choosing a gorgeously bright colour when shopping around.
+You won't be using up any countertop space with your window treatment so you can go to town on choosing a gorgeously bright color when shopping around.

 8. Plan your layout with natural light in mind

 Prioritizing natural light is a must when you're working with any type of small space as it can well and truly maximize and enhance the feel of a room.

 Here, kitchen cabinets have been selected to work with this tricky sloped ceiling.
-What would otherwise be dead space is utilised with the addition of a utensil rack.
+What would otherwise be dead space is utilized with the addition of a utensil rack.

 10. Draw attention to features you love

 Designed to house a full size Esse Range Cooker, the space lost is made up with built in appliances and floor to ceiling cabinets for a high quality, considered small kitchen space.

 11. Save space with a stylish breakfast bar

 Consider this small kitchen idea and opt for an integrated breakfast bar and stools, instead of freestanding pieces.

 12. Add interest to a small kitchen with floor tiles

-So instead of spending ages trying to choose a wallpaper that works or a paint colour that isn't too much, look to the floor for adding pattern and colour instead.
+So instead of spending ages trying to find kitchen wallpaper ideas that work or a paint color that isn't too much, look to the floor for adding pattern and color instead.

 If you think tiling the whole floor might be too much, try tiling a backsplash instead.

-A mirrored splashback is a fine idea for a small kitchen as the reflection will instantly give the illusion of a brighter and more spacious room.
+A mirrored backsplash is a fine idea for a small kitchen as the reflection will instantly give the illusion of a brighter and more spacious room.

 15. Add depth with dark cabinets

 If you want to test out the look without spending heaps of money, you could paint the cabinets yourself.

 16. Freestanding kitchen appliances = the way forward

-Just pick pieces that are as functional as they are good looking – go for a mix of open and closed storage and mix up the materials you choose to stop anything look too solid and blocky, as this will make your kitchen feel smaller.
+Just pick pieces that are as functional as they are good looking – go for a mix of open and closed storage and mix up the materials you choose to stop anything look too solid and blocky, as this will make your kitchen feel even smaller.

 17. Go custom in an awkwardly shaped kitchen

-While custom cabinets are more expensive than stock, the fact that you're working in such a small space can help keep costs down (and the expense may prove worth it if space if truly maximised).
+While custom cabinets are more expensive than stock, the fact that you're working in such a small space can help keep costs down (and the expense may prove worth it if space if truly maximized).

 18. Position a kitchen table strategically